anassajaanan/Mini-Talk/README.md

 MiniTalk is a client-server communication program developed for 42 curriculum.
 The project focuses on inter-process communication using UNIX signals **`SIGUSR1`** and **`SIGUSR2`**.
 The server and client applications exchange messages, allowing the server to receive and display the transmitted messages from clients.

+### **Features**

+- Communication using UNIX signals (SIGUSR1 and SIGUSR2).
+- Ability to send messages with ASCII characters and receive them on the server.
+- Quick message display on the server side.
+- Support for Unicode characters.

+### **Getting Started**

+1. Clone the repository to your local machine.
+2. Navigate to the repository's directory.
+3. Run **`make`** to compile the client and server executables.

+### **Usage**

+  **Server**

+    - Start the server by running the **`./server`** executable.
+    - The server will print its PID on startup.

+  **Client**

+    - To send a message, run the **`./client`** executable followed by the server PID and the message you want to send.
+For example:

+        ```bash

+        ./client [SERVER_PID] Hello, this is a test message!

+        ```

+### **Notes**

+- The communication between the client and server is done using bitwise operations to send individual bits of the message as UNIX signals.
+- The server acknowledges every message received by sending back a signal to the client.
+- The program handles errors thoroughly to ensure it does not quit unexpectedly and avoids memory leaks.

 ## **Server Implementation**

 The server implementation can be found in the **`server.c`** file.
 It starts by displaying its own PID and sets up the signal handlers using **`sigaction`**.
 The server maintains a global state using the **`t_global_state`** structure defined in **`minitalk.h`**, which consists of **`data_byte`** and **`bits_count`**.
 The server uses these variables to reconstruct the received message and prints it when a byte is completed.